-Signs of ICP in Infants
+Signs of increased ICP in infants

-Less common treatments for ICP include:
+Less common treatments for increased ICP include:

 - removing part of the skull

-- medicines to induce coma
+- taking medicines to induce coma

-- deliberately chilling the body (induced hypothermia)
+- deliberately chilling the body, or induced hypothermia

-Medically Reviewed by: George Krucik, MD
+Medically Reviewed by:

 Published By: Healthline Networks, Inc.